rijahkaz/node_editor_plus/README.md

 ![](git_img/NEP_Search_Box.gif)

 Due to NEP's persistent nature, it will always warn you if you try an operation that clears the graph.
-If you want to supress the messages and clear everytime, there's a new Option for that in the menu.
+If you want to supress the messages and clear everytime, there's a new option for that in the **Options** menu: "Node Editor Plus: Supress Confirm Dialogs"

 ![](git_img/NEP_Confirm_Dialog.gif)